LocalJoost/LocalJoost.github.io/_posts/2021-02-03-Positioning-QR-codes-in-space-with-HoloLens-2--building-a-'poor-man's-Vuforia'.markdown

 * The simpler, the better.
 Less QR code payload = more coarse QR code = easier scanned.
 * For continuous tracking of QR codes - like you can do with Vuforia - the internal QR code tracker is simply too slow (still).
 But for one shot positioning, determining real locations (and rotations) in a 3D environment and aligning your holographic space accordingly, as I have done for a few commercial projects, this is very usable and reliable.

-You can view and download the full code at [here](https://github.com/LocalJoost/QRCodeService/tree/blog2).
+You can view and download the full code as described in this blog at [here](https://github.com/LocalJoost[here](https://github.com/LocalJoost/QRCodeService/tree/slightly_improved_version)/QRCodeService/tree/blog2) and a slightly improved version here.

 **PLEASE NOTE**
 * Build with Unity 2019.4.17 LTS or higher 2019 LTS version **but *not* Unity 2020 or 2021**